Devansh-Mahajan/My-Website/200 ETH Zurich/Semester 1/Brückenkurs_Mathematik/07 Integral­rechnung.md

 ## 1.1.
 Motivation and Historical Context

-- **Ancient Roots:** Archimedes (around 250 BCE) calculated the area of a parabolic segment, effectively performing an early integration 1111.
+- **Ancient Roots:** Archimedes (around 250 BCE) calculated the area of a parabolic segment, effectively performing an early integration.

-- **17th Century Development:** Newton and Leibniz independently developed calculus, establishing the crucial link between differentiation (tangent problem) and integration (area problem) 2222.
+- **17th Century Development:** Newton and Leibniz independently developed calculus, establishing the crucial link between differentiation (tangent problem) and integration (area problem).

 - **19th Century Rigor:** Cauchy and Weierstrass provided the formal definitions and proofs used today, including defining the derivative as a limit of the difference quotient and rigorously proving the Fundamental Theorem 3333.
 Bernhard Riemann formalized the concept of the integral using sums44.